jefreve/css-exercises/NavBar/question.md

-Try to replicate the navbar html structure in the png file, without using CSS properties.
+Starting from the navbar you created in the HTML exercise called 'Navbar', add the CSS properties.
+The Search button should have a hover effect (background green and white text).

-**Suggestion**
+**Suggestion**:
-In order to replicate the navbar html structure, try to use the semantic tag `<nav>`.
-For the links try to use a not ordered list.
+Use the classes to apply the CSS rules instead of ids, tags, or inline style.